 When we were told one evening that we would navigate overnight to Chinese Hat, Terry stood up and rushed forward to see the whiteboard closer.
 Terry is one of the three Chinese men who were on our cruise.
 None of them spoke any Spanish and only Terry spoke a little bit of English.
 But they were a great part of our group.
 Terry was so animated he could get most things communicated just through expression.
 Tonight was no different and we all laughed at his antics.

 Terry and his friends made us all laugh daily.
 I loved the huge smiles that all three of them wore with their excitement of the islands.
 They were always ready with a laugh and with awesome huge cameras capturing amazing pictures.
-Even with few words their positive attitude shone bright.
+Even with few words, their positive attitude shone brightly.

 On one island we found two female sea lions who had just given birth.
 They lay in sandy patches nursing their newborn pups.
 The placenta can be seen nearby indicating that they were born just that morning before we arrived.